 Step 2: Submit a Complete Project Proposal:

 - If your project outline is accepted, you'll be invited to submit a comprehensive project proposal within a specified timeframe.

 - Detailed guidelines and necessary documents can be found in the EUKI Project Proposal Development Package.

 Upon acceptance, you can begin implementing your project activities.
 Simultaneously, you initiate the financial management of the project.

 Securing funding for your climate action project through EUKI is a structured process that requires careful planning and adherence to guidelines.
 By understanding the eligibility criteria, focus areas, and application steps outlined in this guide, your organization can take significant strides toward creating a sustainable impact on climate change in collaboration with EUKI's support.
-The For Projects page provides essential information and tutorials for managing your project effectively.
+The page provides essential information and tutorials for managing your project effectively.

 - Publication date

 - European Climate, Infrastructure and Environment Executive Agency